 For example Big Thunder, Splash Mountain, and Pirates of the Caribbean would be a smart use of fast passes.

 Or, Seven Dwarfs Mine Train, Ariel’s Undersea Voyage, and Peter Pan might be another.
-When your first three are done, you can easily add more fast passes via the My Disney Experience app so you can keep the magic going!
+When your first three are done, you can easily add more fast passes via the free My Disney Experience app so you can keep the magic going!